gucascau/NascentDiff/README.md

 ~/src/DE_Poisson_v2.R

-## Part 3: Scripts for the figures from nasent EU RNA-seq analyses, including heatmaps and GO enrichment
+## Part 3: Scripts for the figures from nasent EU RNA-seq analyses, including volcano plots,barplots, heatmaps and GO enrichment

 .
 Figure 3B-3F and 4A
 ~/src/regenerate_figure3B-3F_4A.R